altunenes/rusty_art/README.md

 This is the simplest way to enjoy `rusty_art` animations without any setup or compilation. 🙂

+##### Running Animations that Require Images

+Some animations require specific images to run correctly.
+To ensure these animations function properly, please follow these steps after downloading the binaries:

+1. Download the `images` folder from the [repository](https://github.com/altunenes/rusty_art/tree/master/images).
+2. Place the `images` folder in the same directory as your downloaded animation.
+The folder should contain all necessary images, like this:

+    ```
+    an_animation.exe
+    images/
+        └── lena.png
+        └── rusty.jpg
+    ```

+To keep download sizes small and allow for image customization, animations requiring specific images do not include these files in the download.
+Please download the necessary images separately and place them in the same directory as the executable.
+You're welcome to substitute these images with your own, but please keep the original filenames for compatibility. 😉

+In the future, an 'Import Image' feature will be added with egui to enhance flexibility and ease of use.
+Stay tuned! 😊

 ### Compiling from Source

 *This section is intended for those who are new to GitHub or Rust and may not be familiar with these tools.*